 “We were proud to hold the flag.
 We wouldn’t have imagined the reaction of society and the Egyptian state.
 For them, I was a criminal — someone who was seeking to destroy the moral structure of society.”

 Although the iconic and queer activist was eventually freed on bail, her three-month experience in prison had been physically and emotionally taxing, leading to a development of severe Post Traumatic Stress Disorder (PTSD) and a failed suicide attempt.

-Eventually both Alaa and El Hegazy sought asylum in Canada where they had been living in the last couple of years.
+Eventually, both Alaa and El Hegazy sought asylum in Canada where they had been living for the last couple of years.

 Following news of the suicide, Hegazy’s name started trending on social media and many commended her vocal role in supporting the LGBTQI+ community despite public backlash.